-HEICO Corporation is offering 3,700,000 shares of Class A common stock, and the selling shareholder is offering 300,000 shares of Class A common stock.
-We will not receive any proceeds from the sale of Class A Common Stock by the selling shareholder.
+HEICO Corporation is offering 2,960,000 shares of Class A common stock, and the selling shareholder is offering 240,000 shares of Class A common stock.
+We will not receive any proceeds from the sale of Class A common stock by the selling shareholder.

 Our authorized capital stock includes common stock, par value \$.01 per share, and Class A common stock, par value \$.01 per share.
 The rights of the holders of Class A common stock and the holders of the common stock are identical, except that the holders of Class A common stock are entitled to one-tenth of a vote for each share of Class A common stock while the common stock entitles its holders to one vote per share.
-Immediately after this offering, the outstanding shares of Class A common stock will represent approximately 8.5% of the combined voting power of the outstanding shares of both classes of common stock.
+Immediately after this offering, the outstanding shares of Class A common stock will represent approximately 7.8% of the combined voting power of the outstanding shares of both classes of common stock.

-Our Class A common stock trades on the American Stock Exchange under the symbol "HEI.A."
-On January 20, 1999, the last sale price of the Class A common stock as reported on the American Stock Exchange was \$21 per share.
-The common stock and the Class A common stock have been approved for listing on the New York Stock Exchange under the symbols "HEI" and "HEI.A," respectively.
-Shortly before consummation of the offering, the common stock and the Class A common stock will be traded solely on the New York Stock Exchange and will be delisted from the American Stock Exchange.
+Our Class A common stock trades on the New York Stock Exchange under the symbol "HEI.A."
+On February 10, 1999, the last sale price of the Class A common stock as reported on the New York Stock Exchange was \$21 5/16 per share.